 A Big Order Scam is a common type of business fraud.
 It has been used by scammers in China ever since China opened its borders to foreign trade.
-Surprisingly, despite many warnings and raised awareness of these scammers, a lot of naive entrepreneurs, blinded by possible big profit, still fall for this old trick.
-If you don’t want to be one of them, read how Big Order Scam works and you won’t get fooled.
+Surprisingly, despite many warnings and raised awareness of these scammers, a lot of naive entrepreneurs, blinded by possible big profits, still fall for this old trick.
+If you don’t want to be one of them, read how Big Order Scam works, and you won’t get fooled.

 What is a Big Order Scam?

 The scam typically begins with a company receiving an email from what is claimed to be a large state-owned Chinese company.
 It expresses interest in purchasing a large number of goods to import to China.
 The value of the order can reach hundreds of thousands or even several million dollars or euros.
 The potential partner and business correspondence appear very professional, which helps the company to take the bait.
-Negotiations alone are harmless.
+Negotiations on their own are harmless.
 The danger for the company begins when the scammers invite them to China for a contract signing ceremony.
 At this point, most companies are blinded to any risk by the prospect of a huge payday and are more than willing to go to China.

 How does Big Order Scam work?

 In China, a professional and elaborate charade is prepared by scammers.
 First, a driver picks up the company representatives at the airport and takes them to a hotel.
 The costs there are significantly higher than the typical local rates (hotel owners share profits with the scammers).
 In the following days, the company representatives will be first asked to give money for a gift for the boss of the Chinese company („because it’s a Chinese custom”), then to pay for a notary who is to authenticate the contract (and really is just an actor).
 Additional costs can include „a certificate required by the government” or huge bills for celebratory banquets.

 Why Big Order Scam works